noomerzx/vue-barcode-scanner/README.md

 ### What this plugin do for you
 * Handle the listener for you and return the ready barcode to your callback just once when scanning is finished.
 * Handle special charactors and return the complete barcode to you.
+* Handle when user edit the code themselve by type backspace key then enter the plugin will return the correct code to you callback.

 ----------------------------------------
 ## Dependencies